 Business Structures You Can Choose

-For many companies, the first task to complete is choosing a business structure
+For many business owners, the first task to complete is choosing a business

-that best aligns with your business plan or strategy.
+structure that best aligns with their plan or strategy.
 While there are

 many business structures in use throughout the country, four main types